Best Known For

 Answer questions and see how you rank against other players.Play Now

-Harry Blackmun, born on November 12, 1908 in Nashville, Illinois, forged a career in law and went on to become a U.S. Supreme Court Justice in 1970.
+Born on November 12, 1908, in Nashville, Illinois, Harry Blackmun forged a career in law and went on to become a U.S. Supreme Court justice in 1970.
 He authored the landmark Roe v.
 Wade decision, which guaranteed constitutional protection for a woman’s right to have an abortion, and was known for increasingly liberal rulings over time despite a conservative background.
 He died on March 4, 1999.

 "It seems that the decision whether a human being should live or die is so inherently subjective, rife with all of life's understandings, experiences, prejudices and passions, that it inevitably defies the rationality and consistency required by the Constitution."